 Speed is the reason why people take Interstates over back-roads, shop at convenience stores instead of supermarkets and skip commercials with a DVR remote instead of watching them in real-time.
 Most consumers want to get from Point A to Point B as quickly as they can, which is exactly why your website’s page loading speed is critical.
-A web development services agency in Los Angeles would tell you that “less is more” – especially if it allows you to quickly convert your short-term guests into long-term customers.
+A web development services agency in Los Angeles and Ventura would tell you that “less is more” – especially if it allows you to quickly convert your short-term guests into long-term customers.

 Delayed Page, Lost Customers

 It has been proven by numerous studies that delays in page loading times lead to abandoned online shopping carts and dissatisfied customers.
 One study shows that 47 percent of consumers expect websites to load within a maximum of 2 seconds, per Business 2 Community.